 Frequently Asked Questions

-Traffic calming is suitable for local, residential roads.
-Traffic calming is not installed on arterial, collector, or industrial roads because those roads are key to the efficient movement of people and goods across the city.
+- Traffic calming is suitable for laneways, local/residential roads and minor collector roads.
+Traffic calming is not installed on arterial, major collector, or industrial roads because those roads are key to the efficient movement of people and goods across the city.

 Traffic calming generally increases the amount of noise generated by traffic, through vehicle braking, suspension rattling as the vehicle passes over the speed hump, or in the case of trucks with loads, noise is greatly increased.